-The comparison and conversion procedure itself is inspired by and takes advantage of a formal logical framework of Abductive Logic Programming [viz., KKT93].
+The comparison and conversion reasoning procedure is inspired by and takes advantage of a formal logical framework of Abductive Logic Programming [viz., KKT93].
 One of the main advantages of the COIN abductive logic programming approach is the simplicity with which it can be used to formally combine and implement features of query processing, semantic query optimization and constraint programming.

 2.4.
-Research Tasks and Expected Contributions in Integrating Systems (int) and Data (dmc) Involving Complex and Interdependent Social Systems (soc)
+Advances in Integrating Systems and Data Involving Complex and Interdependent Social Systems